EconForge/dolo.py/docs/model_api.md

 # Model API

 For numerical purposes, models are essentially represented as a set of symbols, calibration and functions representing the various equation types of the model.
 This data is held in a `Model` object whose API is described in this chapter.
 Models are usually created by writing a Yaml files as described in the the previous chapter, but as we will see below, they can also be written directly as long as they satisfy the requirements detailed below.

 ## Model Object

-As previously, let\'s consider, the Real Business Cycle example, from the introduction.
+As previously, let's consider, the Real Business Cycle example, from the introduction.
 The model object can be created using the yaml file:

 ``` {.python}
 model = yaml_import('models/rbc.yaml')